VexWPILib/vpi/README.md

 ### Makefile changes - details

-To use the library in another project, build this project and then copy `libvpi.a` and `libv5lvgl.a` files  into a suitable place such as a "lib" directory.
-Then copy the files in the `build/include` directory into your own project's `include` directory.
+To use the library in another project, build this project and then copy `libvpi.a` into a suitable place such as a "lib" directory.
+Then copy the files in the `vpi/include` directory into your own project's `include` directory.

 Open the makefile and add directories under the include directory right after the existing line starting with SRC_H: